noo-rashbass/synthetic-data-service/timeGAN/README.md

 `timegan_padding.py` is a version of timegan that runs with imputed prism data (dates where patients did not make a visit are imputed and these rows are masked when fed into the model).
 It works with `500_imputed_patients.csv`. `timegan_padding.py` currently cannot be run through `main_timegan.py`.

+`timegan_static.py` is a version of timegan that runs with both static and temporal data.
+It has not been tested on prism data but only with sine data (temporal- sine values, static- frequency, phase).

 TODO: Add reference